Doxxing is a cyber threat without boundaries — anyone can be a victim of doxxing regardless of their age, race, nationality, gender, or religion

 What is Doxxing and Why Should I Care?

-Doxxing, which stands for “docs” and is also sometimes spelled “doxing” (we’ll alternate spelling throughout the article so people can find it regardless of which spelling they use), is a type of cybercrime that involves a person’s financial and/or personally identifiable information (PII) being released online without their consent.
-For example, this sensitive information could include:
+Doxxing, which stands for “docs” (sometimes spelled “doxing”), is a type of cybercrime that involves a person’s information being released online without their consent.

 - physical address,